HypothesisWorks/hypothesis/docs/data.rst

         return (xs, i)

-'draw(s)' is a function that should be thought of as returning s.example(), except that the result is reproducible and will minimize correctly.
+'draw(s)' is a function that should be thought of as returning s.example(), except that the result is reproducible and will minimise correctly.
 The decorated function has the initial argument removed from the list, but will accept all the others in the expected order.
 Defaults are preserved.